Skip to main content

 2. Environment variables

-3. Project config (./clawker.yaml)
+3. Project config (./.clawker.yaml)

-4. User settings (~/.local/clawker/settings.yaml)
+4. User settings (~/.config/clawker/settings.yaml)

 Agent